Miles Sanders Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 - Sanders did not record a rush attempt in Week 18 versus the Cowboys.

-- Over his last three games, Sanders has 45 rushing yards (15.0 per game) on seven carries.
+- During his last three games, Sanders has taken seven carries for 45 yards (15.0 per game).

 Sanders' Philadelphia Teammates